-After that deal I was able to buy two more properties.
+After that deal I was able to buy two more foreclosed properties.

 In spite of being one property short of my target (because of Ondoy), I was still able to acquire 3 foreclosed properties that year alone.
 Not bad!

 I finally quit my job as an IT manager last January 31, 2010.
-I am a full-time real estate investor/broker and internet marketing practitioner to this very day, and I am very happy with what I do.
+I am a full-time real estate investor and internet marketing practitioner up to this very day, and I am very happy with what I do.